PHILOSOPHY AND PURPOSE STATEMENT

 3.6.4.
 On Defense, the “X”-player must comply with the following:

 3.6.4.1.
-No more than four (5) “X”players are allowed on the field at a time.
+No more than five (5) “X” players are allowed on the field at a time.
 A defensive player is on his line of scrimmage when he is within 1 yard of his scrimmage line at the snap and facing his goal line.
 They do not need to be covered.

 3.6.4.2.
 Defensive “X” players do not have to cover, shade or line up outside the offensive X players’ shoulder.
 They can line up anywhere along the line of scrimmage.
 However, they must be on the line of scrimmage at the snap of the ball.